Kentucky Marijuana Offenses

 It is illegal in Kentucky to possess or distribute drug paraphernalia or to manufacture or possess paraphernalia with the intent to distribute it.
 You cannot advertise items that you know or should know are designed or intended to be used as drug paraphernalia.
 Paraphernalia includes items used in growing, harvesting, processing, selling, storing, or using marijuana.

-Items which could be considered drug paraphernalia commonly used with marijuana include rolling papers, blunts (cigar tubes), pipes, bongs, and roach clips.
+Items that could be considered drug paraphernalia commonly used with marijuana include rolling papers, blunts (cigar tubes), pipes, bongs, and roach clips.

 Possession of paraphernalia (first offense) is a misdemeanor, punishable by 1 year in jail and a $500 fine.